MattMckenzy/Mail2Gotify/README.md

 ## Description

 This application will let you redirect mail to your gotify instance.
-It can help to aggregate notifications from services or systems that don't support Gotify.
+It can help aggregate notifications from services or systems that don't support Gotify.

 ## Usage